Socialising and Hearing Aids - Do They Really Help?

 With autumn here, it’s “back to school” for many of your local clubs and societies that may have taken a short break over the summer months.
 It’s likely that you will be socialising more, whether it’s attending local meetings, picking up your favourite hobbies and sports again or simply enjoying dinners or parties with friends and family.

 However, if you suffer from hearing loss, some of these activities can be difficult.
-Struggling to hear what people are saying around you can be disorienting and tiring, taking the enjoyment out of many activities.
+Struggling to hear what people are saying around you can be disorienting, overwhelming, and tiring - taking the enjoyment out of many activities.
 A busy environment with lots of background noise, such as a room at a party, can be particularly problematic.
-Fortunately, with the right set of hearing aids you can sail through any situation.
+Fortunately, with the right set of modern hearing aids, you can navigate diverse listening environments with greater ease and confidence.

 Social butterfly